rainyrecursion/java-tutorial/tutorial.md

 Typically, constructors are `public`.

-Here, the `super` keyword helps us tell Java that we want to use the class's variables, and not the local variable.
+Here, the `this` keyword helps us tell Java that we want to use the class's variables, and not the local variable.

 Notice that unlike Python, there is no `self` as the first parameter of the function.